idaholab/blackbear/doc/content/source/materials/ConcreteThermalMoisture.md

 $Q$   =  rate of heat per unit volume generated within the body W/m$^3$\\
 $t$   =  time in $s$

-The first term on the right side of [!eqref](thermal_governing) represents the thermal conduction; the second term represents the convective transport of heat due to fluid flow; and the third term represents adsorption heat due to adsorption of free water molecules in pores onto pore walls.
+The term on the left side of [!eqref](thermal_governing) represents time-dependent effects, and is provided by [ConcreteThermalTimeIntegration](ConcreteThermalTimeIntegration.md).
+The first term on the right side of [!eqref](thermal_governing) represents the thermal conduction, and is provided by [ConcreteThermalConduction](ConcreteThermalConduction.md).
+The second term represents the convective transport of heat due to fluid flow, and is provided by [ConcreteThermalConvection](ConcreteThermalConvection.md).
+The third term represents adsorption heat due to adsorption of free water molecules in pores onto pore walls, and is provided by [ConcreteLatentHeat](ConcreteLatentHeat.md).
+The last term is a volumetric heating from other sources that can be provided by general-purpose kernels provided by MOOSE.

 The mass density and isobaric (constant pressure) heat capacity of liquid water $C_w$ is given by

 !equation id=Cw
 C_w = \rho_{water}C_{water}